-- From Melbourne Market Place take the path past the toilets and playaround. - 2 Cross Penn Lane and enter Brown's Field. - 3 Veer right, when the path divides, to Bare Hills. - 4 By the old Melbourne Arms (sadly closed) turn right up Robinson's Hill. - 5 Half way up take the Windmill path on the left (low wooden signpost) - 6 Follow clear path through several fields and wooded greas with Reservoir views - By Derby Hills House Farm you enter the edge of a wooded area with stiles at each end. - 8 Cross Broadstone Lane and take the downhill path that crosses Scots Brook by a bridge. - Turn left at the top and pass White Leys cottage (on your right). - 10 Enter Calke Park through a wooden gate and look out for a footpath 20 yards to your RIGHT. - This path cuts through woodland and meets the permissive track by the side of the deer park fencing close to Mere Pond. - Follow public footpath signs until you reach the track between Betty's Pond and Thatch House Pond (2 gates here).
-Go uphill through woodland until you reach the vehicle access road where you turn right and follow the road until you come to a sharp bend where there are two hand gates (Take care on the road traffic is coming towards vou). - Go through the left-hand gate and walk down to Staunton Lane. - On reaching the lane walk straight ahead for about 100 yards and the brewery tap from SOUTHWOOD to MELBOURNE - 4.5 miles
+- 🕕 From Melbourne Market Place take the path past the toilets and playground. - (2) Cross Penn Lane and enter Brown's Field

+- Over right, when the path divides, to Bare Hills. - 4 By the old Melbourne Arms (sadly closed) turn right up Robinson's Hill. - 5 Half way up take the Windmill path on the left (low wooden signpost) - 6) Follow clear path through several fields and wooded areas with Reservoir views - 🕖 By Derby Hills House Farm you enter the edge of a wooded area with stiles at each end. - 📵 Gross Broadstone Lane and take the downhill path that crosses Scots Brook by a bridge. - Iurn left at the top and pass White Leys cottage (on your right). - 🔟 Enter Calke Park through a wooden gate and look out for a footpath 20 yards to your right. - 10 This path cuts through woodland and meets the permissive track by the side of the deer park fencing close to Mere Pond. - Follow public footpath signs until you reach the track between Betty's Pond and Thatch House Pond (2 gates here).
+Go uphill through woodland until you reach the vehicle access road where you turn right and follow the road until you come to a sharp bend where there are two hand gates (Take care on the road traffic is coming towards you). - 🔞 Go through the left-hand gate and walk down to Staunton Lane. - In reaching the lane walk straight ahead for about 100 yards and the brewery tap is on your right.